alan-camilo/airparis-app/README.md

-A simple app to see the air quality in Paris.
+A simple app to display the air quality in Paris and receive notifications.